wasp-lang/wasp/web/docs/language/features.md

 #### Using Entities in Queries
 In most cases, resources used in Queries will be [Entities](#entity).
-To use an Entity in your Query, add it to the declaration in Wasp:
+To use an Entity in your Query, add it to the query declaration in Wasp:

 ```c {4,9} title="main.wasp"
 // ...